-Telerik UI for Blazor Template Wizard for Visual Studio Code
+Telerik UI for Blazor Productivity Tools for Visual Studio Code

-The Progress® Telerik® UI for Blazor Visual Studio Code Extension increases productivity and simplifies the process of creating Blazor projects in Visual Studio Code.
-The Wizard can be installed and launched on Windows, Linux and Mac and includes Blazor WebAssembly and Server project templates, option to configure the target .NET framework, ready to use and style native Blazor UI components.
+The Progress® Telerik® UI for Blazor Productivity Tools within Visual Studio Code increase developer productivity and simplifies the process of creating Blazor projects with Telerik UI components.
+The tools can be installed as an extension and launched on Windows, Linux and Mac and include:

-You can create a Telerik Blazor project by accessing the wizard from the Visual Studio Code Extensions menu.
+You can create a Telerik Blazor project by accessing the project template feature from the Visual Studio Code Extensions menu.
 To open the menu, use

 Choose whether to start from a Blank project or use the Admin Dashboard Template, select a Project Name and the Output Path.
 Next, pick the type of project (Blazor WebAssembly or Server project), the target framework, and the type of license you are using – trial or paid.
 For easy getting started journey you also have the option to pick a page template – Grid, Chart, Form inputs, Chart and more.
 Style your project at its creation, choosing from Default, Bootstrap or Material themes and select your preferred swatches with different color variations.

 To run the application, you need to open the Terminal on your project and find the Server folder.
 Note that if you chose a Server type of project, the folder will hold the name of your project.
 If your project is WebAssembly, the folder you will be looking for is called Server folder.
 Execute the dotnet run command and you will have your Blazor project up and running.